 We build our pipeline by licensing or acquiring promising cancer agents and creating value in programs through development, commercialization and strategic partnerships, as appropriate.
 Our objective is to leverage the mechanisms and properties of our pipeline drug candidates to optimize the balance between efficacy and tolerability to meet the needs of patients with cancer.
 Our drug candidate pipeline includes:

-- Zandelisib (f/k/a ME-401), an oral phosphatidylinositol 3-kinase ("PI3K") delta inhibitor; - Voruciclib, an oral cyclin-dependent kinase 9 ("CDK9") inhibitor; and - [] ME-344, a mitochondrial inhibitor targeting the oxidative phosphorylation ("OXPHOS") complex.
+- Zandelisib, an oral phosphatidylinositol 3-kinase delta ("PI3Kδ") inhibitor; - Voruciclib, an oral cyclin-dependent kinase 9 ("CDK9") inhibitor; and - ME-344, a mitochondrial inhibitor targeting the oxidative phosphorylation ("OXPHOS") complex.